matheus23/elm-figma-autoflex/Plan.md

 Elm-figma-autoflex will make most of the code in these template-like modules redundant.
 * No more need to write html or css.
 * The figma design and the implementation won't go out of sync.
 The code will depend on the figma design.

+Footnotes:
+1. Compared to a UI builder figma will be visually much more flexible, but encoding interaction will be much more restricted.
+This shows how it will be much more useful for marketing design, compared to app design.
+This also makes sense, since UI builders are ment to be used for app design mostly.

 ## To do